redcoder54/rc-redis/README.md

 This is a simple redis client that implements some of the command of redis.

-This redis client also supports connection pool, if you need to use pool, please add apache-commons-pool2 dependency:
+This redis client also supports connection pool, if you need to use pool, please add apache-commons-pool2 dependency in your project pom.xml:

 ```
 <dependency>